derektan95/robotics-software-engineer-udacity-nanodegree/README.md

 ## Localization Segment<br/>
-2 common localization principles are the Extended Kalman Filter (EKF) and the Monte Carlos Localization (Particle Filter).
-Given a map of the surrounding and motor controls, the robot can use either of these principles to estimate its state position.
+2 common localization principles are the Extended Kalman Filter (EKF) and the Monte Carlos  (Particle Filter).
+Given a map of the surrounding, motor controls and sensor readings, the robot can use either of these principles to estimate its state position.
 In this project, I made use of the Adaptive Monte Carlo Package from ROS (http://wiki.ros.org/amcl).
 The robot starts off with a known map, with particles of equal probability weights generated randomly around the robot (shown as green arrows).
 As the robot moves, the particles likewise moves.
 Each particle will then be assigned a probability denoting the likelihood of it being in its position and orientation, by comparing laser distance readings and the distance between it's own position to landmarks on the map.
 The higher the probability, the more likely a particle will survive in the resampling stage.
 After multiple timesteps of movement, we can observe that the green arrows converges accurately on the true location on the robot, indicating precise localization.

 The main principles taught in this segment are:
 1) Extended Kalman Filter
-2) Monte Carlos Localization (Particle Filter)
+2) Adaptive Monte Carlos Localization (Particle Filter)

 ...Insert image here...

 ## Mapping & SLAM Segment<br/>
-...Insert summary text here...
+A common mapping algorithm is the Occupancy Grid Mapping.
+Using sensor measurements and the Binary Bayes Filter, it computes the likelihood of an obstacle (i.e. map) given a particular grid on the map.
+Mapping requires the knowledge of the robot's start position, motor controls and sensor readings.

+Simulataneous Localization and Mapping (SLAM) combines principles from both localization and mapping.
+Using sensor readings and motor control, the robot can continuously map the surroundings, and use the map data to localize itself relative to it.
+The Online SLAM appeoach gives the map and robot's pose at a given point of time, while the Full SLAM approach gives the map and all past robot poses.
+The main techniques taught in this class is the Grid-Based FastSLAM and GraphSLAM.
+In this project, the Real Time Appearance Based Mapping is used as part of the Online SLAM approach, where a depth camera is used.
+It provides 3D localization and mapping, with the ability to perform loop closure (i.e. identify previously visited locations to allow for smoother map generation).
+This is available as a ROS package (http://wiki.ros.org/rtabmap_ros).

 The main principles taught in this segment are:
+1) Occupancy Grid Mapping (Binary Bayes Filter)
+2) Grid-Based FastSLAM
+3) GraphSLAM
+4) RTAB-map SLAM (Variant of GraphSLAM)

 ...Insert image here...

 ## Path Planning & Navigation Segment<br/>
-...Insert summary text here...
+There are 3 main approaches of path planning algorithms, namely discrete, sample-based and probabilistic approaches.
+These approaches differes in how the configuration space is broken down into maps and how paths are planned.
+In this project, the environment is pre-mapped using a ROS package called gmapping (http://wiki.ros.org/gmapping), which is based off of Grid-Based FastSLAM.
+The Adaptive Monte Carlo Localization package from ROS (http://wiki.ros.org/amcl) is used to localize the robot any point of time.
+The ROS navigation stack (http://wiki.ros.org/navigation) is used for the home service robot to simulate pickup and dropoff at predefined points.
+Please run `home_service.sh` in src/shellscripts/ for quick launch of simulation.

 The main principles taught in this segment are:
+1) Path Planning Algorithms
+2) Simulating pickup and dropoff by combining all techniques learnt thus far

 ...Insert image here...